UWNETLAB/metaknowledge/Docs/docs.md

 <a name="isilib.tagFuncs.wosString"></a>isilib.tagFuncs.**wosString**(_val_):

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;returns the WOS number of the record as a string preceded by "WOS:""
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;returns the WOS number of the record as a string preceded by "WOS:"

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;UT tag